peter-slattery/sanity_js/README.md

 ## Example Config File

 *Note: this is actually the default config that is used if you do not pass one in.*

+Callbacks specified in the config object can be asyncronous.
+The test routines will `await` call them to ensure they complete before proceeding.

 ```javascript